Kazakhstan, Kyrgyzstan, Uzbekistan, Turkmenistan, Iran: Discover The 4 Stans and Iran

 Those who are interested may visit a carpet shop to sip tea and admire Iran’s most valuable craft and art form.
 The Persian knot allowed the tight composition to create intricate Arabesques, geometric and other floral designs.
 See both City and Tribal Carpets.
 Unlike Arabic Islamic design, Shia Muslims took literally God’s commandment to know Him through His creation.
 Thus you find figurative art in all forms including tile, metalwork and carpets.
 Persians also developed natural – and lasting- dyes.
 Cobalt found in Isfahan was exported to China where it was used in the blue on ceramics known later by the British as ‘China’.

-Today, will visit the UNESCO recognized village of Abyaneh, located at the foot of Mount Karkas and in the vicinity of desert.
+After breakfast, we’ll visit the UNESCO recognized village of Abyaneh, located at the foot of Mount Karkas and in the vicinity of desert.
 Appreciate the serenity of this quaint village with its splendid archaeology and meet the dwellers who speak, live and dress in the original Persian style.
 Province and the city of Kashan are among the most prominent producers of the stunning handicraft.
 The wool for the carpets is usually shorn by local men in Spring or autumn and women are mostly in charge of the weaving.
-Next, hop on to Kashan and visit Tabatabaiha and Boroojerdiha houses and some other historical places specially chosen by our tour guide and be acquainted with the previous century’s architecture, the Qajar Era.
-Continue on to Tehran.
-Dinner and overnight in Tehran.
+Next, hop on to Kashan and visit Tabatabaei and Borujerdi houses and some other historical places specially chosen by our tour guide and be acquainted with the previous century’s architecture, the Qajar Era.
+Overnight in Tehran.

 After breakfast, transfer to the airport for your flight back home from Tehran.